Gim6626/k6-monitoring-demo-stand/README.md

 $ k6 run --out influxdb=http://localhost:8086/k6 PATH_TO_K6_SCENARIO
 ```

-Then open http://localhost:3000 and explore metrics starting with `k6_`.
+Then open http://localhost:3000 and explore k6 standard and your scenario custom metrics.

 # Note